huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

 - - -

-## Q. NAME A PLANT ORGAN SYSTEM AND STATE ITS FUNCTION.
+## NAME A PLANT ORGAN SYSTEM AND STATE ITS FUNCTION.

 {{% fragment %}}